Income protection for musculoskeletal injuries

-You also have a choice on how long you want the benefits paid.
+You also have a choice on how long you want income protection benefits paid.
 You can have them continue until retirement if you feel any sickness or injury might be prolonged to such an extent that you will be able to return to work again.
 You can also limit the benefit payments to two or five years, depending on your financial position and whether you'll be able to readjust financially should your benefit cease and you remain unable to work.
 These choices determine the amount of premium you will have to pay as does your age when applying for the cover.

-In order to put the level of risk in its proper perspective Australian insurance companies paid out a total of $14.3 million to 245 policyholders every working day in 2010.
+In order to put the level of risk in its proper perspective, Australian insurance companies paid out a total of $14.3 million to 245 policyholders every working day in 2010.
 The highest number of claims paid out on was for life insurance but income protection claims came in second.
 Musculoskeletal injuries represented the most claims made by holders of income protection insurance policies.

 Musculoskeletal injuries, like any other ailment that stops you from attending to your usual occupation to continue earning an income, are a constant threat to all people who have to rely on a regular income to pay their way through life.
-There are many threats to your ability to keep earning but income protection insurance is the best way to guarantee that no matter what happens you will always be able to pay the rent or mortgage, keep food on the family table, keep your loved ones in clothes as required and pay all the other day to day debts that are all part of general living.
+There are many threats to your ability to keep earning but income protection insurance is the best way to guarantee that no matter what happens you will always be able to pay the rent or mortgage, keep food on the family table, keep your loved ones in clothes as required and pay all the other day-to-day debts that are all part of general living.

 Diverse work patterns result in injuries

-How do musculoskeletal injurieshappen?
+How do musculoskeletal injuries happen?